ElinaFF/PICO/ml.md

 ### Cross validation

-HPs
+Hyperparameters (HPs)
-: The HPs of a model are the parameters that can be changed before the learning phase and will impact the prediction performances.
+: Parameters that can be changed before the learning phase and will impact the prediction performances.

 Cross validation (CV)
-: A process that divides the data in *k* parts (k-folds) and each part will be used to test a model while the remaining parts are used to train the model with a combination of HPs.
+: Process that divides the data in *k* parts (k-folds) and each part will be used to test a model while the remaining parts are used to train the model with a combination of HPs.

 GridSearch
-: a method that will test every HPs combination possible in what was given to explore.
+: Method that will test every HPs combination possible in what was given to explore.
 It is the standard default method.
 It is effective but may take a long time to run and may test useless combination.

 RandomSearch
-: a method that will sample a distribution to choose values to test for each hyperparamter listed.
-Has the reputation to better cover the space of hyperparamters.
+: Method that will sample a distribution to choose values to test for each HP listed.
+It has the reputation to better cover the space of HPs.
 It allows more values to be tested and runs faster but isn't as rigorous as the GridSearchCV.

 Bayesian optimization
-: another method of HPs combination. **NOT IMPLEMENTED YET**.
+: Another method of HPs combination. **NOT IMPLEMENTED YET**.

 We use CV in order to make sure the model doesn't overfit, we use the validation set to optimize the HPs and keep the test set unseen by the model.